Guatemala arrests anti-corruption officials amid brewing political crisis - NewsBreak

 Guatemala arrests anti-corruption officials amid brewing political crisis

-GUATEMALA CITY (Reuters) -The Guatemalan Prosecutor’s Office confirmed on Wednesday the arrest of two assistant prosecutors from the Special Prosecutor’s Office against Impunity (FECI), the latest in a string of detentions of anti-corruption officials.
+GUATEMALA CITY, Feb 16 (Reuters) - The Guatemalan Prosecutor's Office confirmed on Wednesday the arrest of two assistant prosecutors from the Special Prosecutor's Office against Impunity (FECI), the latest in a string of detentions of anti-corruption officials.

 The early morning arrests occurred in the midst of a brewing political scandal that has shaken the Central American nation and drawn criticism from the United States.